WesselSmit/education-portal/DESIGN_RATIONALE.md

 <hr>

 ## Enhancements
 We have implemented enhancements to make our application as accessible as possible for all users and to make users who use a more modern browser happier.
-So we did this by using: web components and rendered pages from the server.
+So we did this with: web components and rendered pages from the server as fallbacks.

-If for some reason the user can't use Javascript on our website, the web components which contain the most important information of the website can't be rendered and the user can't use the website properly.
-This covers the server that still loads static components.
-However, the user cannot interact with these static components, such as: filtering messages or viewing the schedule for the coming week.
+If for some reason the user can't use Javascript in the portal, the web components can't be rendered and the user is shown the fallback widgets.
+However, the user cannot interact with these fallbacks, actions such as: filtering messages or viewing the schedule for the coming week are only available in web components.

 Below is a list of our enhancements and how they have been applied in our website.